cysouw/diathesis/text/c11_infinitive.md

 - Du hättest doch nur noch unterschreiben brauchen!
 :::

-### *werden + Infinitiv* Future {#sec:infinitive-werden-modal}
+### *werden+Infinitiv* Future {#sec:infinitive-werden-modal}

 The light verb *werden* is traditionally classified as a temporal auxiliary used for future reference, but is only very rarely used as a real temporal future.
 The *Präsens* is mostly used for future time reference in German [@next a].
-It is probably better to consider the *werden + Infinitiv* construction together with the other modal verbs as the usage typically includes a modal implicature of expectation and/or presumption [@next b].
+It is probably better to consider the *werden+Infinitiv* construction together with the other modal verbs as the usage typically includes a modal implicature of expectation and/or presumption [@next b].
 There is a long discussion about the merits of this classification of *werden* as a modal verb in the German grammatical tradition [e.g. @fabriciushansen1986: 141ff], even with suggestions of evidential usage [@diewald2010: 170].
-Crucially, the *werden + Infinitiv* can also be used with past-time reference [@next c].
+Crucially, the *werden+Infinitiv* can also be used with past-time reference [@next c].

 ::: ex
 - Der Feind greift morgen vielleicht an.